samirbenbouker/Manage_Servers/README.md

 </table>

 ### Get Server Image
-_This endpoint return image server we found in database_
+_This endpoint return a Response and we can get a image server we found in database_
 <table>
   <tr>
     <th>Response: Response </th>